tonethar/IGME-330-Master/notes/HW-ajax-6.md

 ### II-A. Simple `async/await` example (no error handling)
 - Now we will convert some of the code from last time from `.then()` syntax, to `async/await`
 - In thus example we aren't doing any error handling
-- After you get it working, you should test what happens when there are errors - go ahead and change part of the url from "people" to "peep" and see the result
+- After you get it working, you should test what happens when there are errors:
+  - go ahead and change part of the url from "people" to "peep" and see the result
+  - you will see that an uncaught exception is thrown, which crashes the program

 <hr>